KareemMoneeam/ATmega32-GPIO_Driver/README.md

 **Getting Started**

-To start using this AVR GPIO driver, clone this repository, and refer to the example code and comprehensive documentation provided in the "docs" folder.
+To start using this AVR GPIO driver, clone this repository, and refer to the example code.
 Take control of your GPIO pins effortlessly!

 **Contributions**